Novelists (band): 2020–2022: vocalist change and Déjà Vu

 Gelsomino left in April 2020.
 Former Alazka frontman Tobias Rische joined that October, coinciding with a deal with Out of Line Music.
-In May 2022, the band supported the Swedish metalcore band Imminence on their European tour, played the UK's Tech-Fest in June–July, and released their fourth studio album, Déjà Vu, in November, which was preceded by several singles, including "Heretic", which featured LANDMVRKS vocalist Florian Salfati.
+In May 2022, the band supported the Swedish metalcore band Imminence on their European tour, played the UK's Tech-Fest in June–July, and released their fourth studio album, Déjà Vu, in November, which was preceded by several singles, including "Heretic", which featured LANDMVRKS vocalist Florent Salfati.

 2023–present: Camille Contreras, Okapi, and CODA

 Vocalist Rische departed Novelists in April 2023.
 After open auditions, the band selected Camille Contreras, debuting her on the track "Turn It Up".
 The four-track EP Okapi followed on 9 May 2024.

 In January 2025, Novelists, together with their French metalcore fellows LANDMVRKS, announced the creation of the record label ACKOR Music.
 They also released the single "All for Nothing" and revealed their upcoming studio album, CODA.
 A second single, "Say My Name", came out on 20 March, ahead of the album's release on 16 May.

+Novelists are featured on the 2026 track "Where to Find Me" by Bilmuri, from his album Kinda Hard.

+In May 2026, the band embarked on a North American tour supporting Dance Gavin Dance, alongside the Fall of Troy and Wolf & Bear.